 [The Principal has experienced the utmost difficulty this year in securing pupils, particularly senior pupils.
 He had at the time of my visit 120 pupils on the roll [approved for 150] and is worried almost to the point of collapse by the financial outlook for the school. . . .
 It would appear as Indians become economically better off they display a tendency to keep their children at home and send them to the day schools rather than to the residential school.
-This may be a rather encouraging tendency but it is one that makes it exceedingly difficult for our schools to operate until certain adjustments have been effected16.
+This may be a rather encouraging tendency but it is one that makes it exceedingly difficult for our schools to operate until certain adjustments have been effected.

 The complaints of Band Chiefs and Councillors regarding the education that their children were not receiving reinforces the view that Indian people wanted to have their children educated so that they would fit into the changing economic order.
-For example, in July 1928 the Chiefs and Councillors of the various Bands in the Kenora and Savanne Agencies held a conference on Indian Education in Kenora17.
+For example, in July 1928 the Chiefs and Councillors of the various Bands in the Kenora and Savanne Agencies held a conference on Indian Education in Kenora.
 During the conference Chief Kejick of Shoal Lake Indian Band No. 39 agreed with the other Chiefs that the children:

-... did not know how to make a living when they left school and would like trades taught.
-In the old days trapping was different.
-Now the only way Indians can make a living is to work like the white man and owing to the furs going through white men trapping and the raising of waters, it made it harder for the Indians each year to make a living.
+. . . did not know how to make a living when they left school and would

 Chief William Gardner of the Wabigoon Band asked whether it was:

-... possible to teach children a better way to earn a living?
+. . . possible to teach children a better way to earn a living?
 He hears at the Cecilia Jeffrey they are taught trades.
 This is not done at the Catholic School.
 The boys in leaving school are not fitted to take up work in town and make a living.
 Could they not be taught some trades?